Nelleke20/service.housescraper/README.md

         telegram_id: [telegram_id]

 # to do:
-1. fix python code in functions
+1. fix flake8
+2. check scrapy